jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/notificationSystem/notification.rst

 Each notification consists of an icon+link+text+time of receipt.

-All customers who have an access to same account/mailbox observe all notifications for these elements.
-If one of the customers who has access clicks on a notification he will be redirected to the corresponding page of our application and this notification changes state to read and will be hidden for all of the customers.
+All users with access to same account/mailbox observe all notifications for these elements.
+If one of the users clicks a notification he will be redirected to the corresponding page of our application and this notification changes state to read and will be hidden for all users.

 **All redirects depends on notification type:**